Master of Arts (M.A.)

 Goals and Focus of the Program

 The Master of Arts in Instructional Technology program focuses on the ability of the candidate to understand the networked learner (student and teacher) in a 21st century classroom/setting and to align instruction with the needs of each student using ISTE, Common Core, and content standards.
-The focus of the program is to develop candidates’ capacities to use social media as a platform to engage learners and teachers in connecting authentically to a network of learners/teachers and classrooms/settings globally.
-Courses teach candidates how to use technologies authentically and purposefully as they develop performance-based learning and assessment experiences which meet the learning needs of each student.
-Development of units, projects and lessons are based on the philosophy of backward-design, Universal Design, and is standards based.
-Each course develops candidates’ abilities to use technology to meet the needs of all students including second language learners and special needs students.
+Courses teach candidates how to use current technologies to engage learners authentically and purposefully, and to create performance-based learning and assessment experiences that meet the learning needs of each student.
+Development of standards-aligned units, projects and lessons are based on the philosophy of backward-design and Universal Design.
+Each course develops candidates’ abilities to use technology to achieve successful learning outcomes for all students including second language learners and special needs students.

 Program Design

 The Master of Arts in Instructional Technology program follows a cohort instructional model with a fully online delivery structure.
-Eight-week courses include online classes that meet in real time (synchronous), as well as provide offline (asynchronous) learning experiences within the four hour class period.
-Online class sessions meet virtually from 4:45 PM – 8:45 PM on the same night of the week.
+Eight-week courses include online classes that meet in real time (synchronous), as well as provide offline (asynchronous) learning experiences within the four-hour class period.
+Online class sessions meet virtually from 4:45 PM – 8:45 PM on the same night of the week throughout the program.
 The duration of the program is approximately two years.

 Prerequisites

-Candidates in the Master of Arts in Instructional Technology program will hold at least a bachelor’s degree from a regionally accredited institution with a minimum GPA of 2.5, and access to a classroom and students throughout the duration of the program to fulfill field study requirements.
+Students in the Master of Arts in Instructional Technology program must have a bachelor’s degree from a regionally accredited institution with a minimum GPA of 2.5, and access to a classroom and students throughout the duration of the program to fulfill field study requirements.

 Degree Requirements and Career Outcome

-The degree requirements for this program are successful completion of the program’s respective courses (listed below) and completion of a capstone project as a university requirement, which is embedded within the coursework.
-Upon completion of this program, candidates will have earned a Master of Arts degree in Instructional Technology.
-This is not a certificate, licensure or endorsement program.
+The degree requirements for this program are successful completion of the program’s respective courses (listed below) and completion of a course-embedded capstone project as a university requirement.
+Upon completion of this program, students will have earned a Master of Arts degree in Instructional Technology.
+This is not a certificate, licensure, or endorsement program.

 Plan of Study